 6. Develop onboarding and training programs

 Don’t skimp on training – a carefully thought out approach will make onboarding more efficient, simplify requests, and take pressure off the data team.
-Training is always important, but it’s especially crucial if you choose a self-service approach to data analytics and business intelligence.
+Training is especially crucial if you choose a self-service approach to data and BI.

 - Proactively thinking about what types of questions end-users, both technical and non-technical alike, might have